 Not a perfect circle.

-It won’t be seen in the front, so not necessary to have this be perfectly round.
+It won’t be seen in the front, so it isn’t necessary to have it perfectly round.

 Step 5: Score and cut pages of the dictionary.